-Five-Year Ridership and Operating Cost Projections
+CITY OF WOODLAKE 2015 TRANSIT DEVELOPMENT PLAN, WITH 2021 UPDATE Five-Year Ridership and Operating Cost Projections

-Based on the recommendations outlined above, the following table reflects five-year projections of Dial-A-Ride performance data and performance measures.
-Ridership and revenue miles are projected to increase two percent annually with ridership approaching 101,600.
-Revenue hours are projected to increase one percent annually.
+Based on the recommendations outlined above, the following table reflects three-year projections of Dial-A-Ride performance data and performance measures.
+Revenue miles are projected to increase four percent annually.
+Revenue hours are projected to increase by less than one percent annually.

-Operating costs rise by two percent to a five-year total \$738,900 and fares generally two percent annually to \$76,200.
-If ridership continues to grow, the farebox ratio with no local support is projected at approximately twelve percent.
+Operating costs have fluctuated but have been projected to remain steady, giving a three-year total of \$600,000.
+Fares are likewise projected to stay the same, for a three-year total of \$51,570.
+If ridership stays consistent, the farebox ratio with no local support is projected at approximately ten percent.